LennyMGarcia/OdooVerse-Analytics/README.md

 - 📊 **Power BI**: For data analysis and visualization.
 - 🏢 **Odoo**: ERP platform where business data is stored and managed.
 - 🤖 **LLM**: Language model that enables natural language queries on data.
+- 📓 **Jupyter** : For advanced analysis and data modeling..

 ### 🔄 Data Flow
 This project integrates multiple tools to extract, analyze, and query Odoo data efficiently.
 The data flow follows these steps:

-1. **Data Extraction**: Odoo provides structured data, which is sent to Power BI for visualization and to Qdrant and GraphDB for processing in the LLM.
+1. **Data Extraction**: Odoo provides structured data, which is sent to Power BI for visualization, to Qdrant and GraphDB for processing in the LLM, and to **Jupyter** for in-depth analysis.
-2. **Analysis and Visualization**: Power BI transforms the data into interactive dashboards, facilitating visual analysis.
+2. **Analysis and Visualization**:
+   - **Power BI** transforms the data into interactive dashboards, facilitating visual analysis.
+   - **Jupyter** enables advanced statistical analysis, data exploration, and modeling.
 3. **Intelligent Queries**:
-   - The **LLM** allows natural language questions about the data.
+   - **LLM** allows natural language questions about the data.
    - **Qdrant** performs efficient searches in its vector database to retrieve relevant information.
    - **GraphDB** acts as a Knowledge Graph, providing structured context and relationships between data.

 ### 📷 **Integration Example:**
 #### 📌 **Data in Odoo**